 Offering a retirement plan is a great way for a small business to attract and retain employees.
 It helps everyone, including the owner, shelter income from taxes while saving for retirement.

-To accomodate different needs of small businesses, the tax code offers several types of small business retirement plans.
+To accommodate different needs of small businesses, the tax code offers several types of small business retirement plans.

 - Simplified Employee Pension Plan (SEP): Under this plan, the employee establishes an IRA and the employer contributes up to 25% of an employee's compensation each year.
 There is no employee contribution.
 It's simple, and it's popular with small family-owned businesses.